Protesting Dutch farmers dump manure, garbage on roads

 Traffic authorities said several roads in the central and eastern Netherlands were completely or partially blocked by the early morning blockades and fire services rushed to clear roads as traffic built up.
 Cleanup operations were expected to take hours on some roads.

+“We are doing everything to clear the roads but … some contractors are being intimidated,” Fleuren told The Associated Press in a telephone interview.
+He said it was not clear when all the roads would be fully cleaned.

+“It is very extreme now that people are being threatened” for assisting the cleanup, he added.

-Dutch media reported that at one location, a sign was left behind that said: “Sorry for the inconvenience, Rutte IV is driving us to despair,” a reference to Prime Minister Mark Rutte’s government, the fourth coalition he has led.
+Dutch media reported that at one location, a sign was left behind that said: “Sorry for the inconvenience, Rutte IV is driving us to despair,” a reference to Prime Minister Mark Rutte’s coalition government.

 Police and security authorities appealed to farmers to halt what they described as dangerous situations.